Apprenticeships & Workforce Development

 Previously Head of Learning and Participation at Jasmin Vardimon Company with responsibility for the development of the highly successful JV2 Professional Development Program and several other HE and short course programs both in the UK and Internationally.
 Lauren has developed relationships and outreach programmes with schools and developed professional resources to enrich and supplement curriculum delivery, as well as worked at the University of Kent as a Lecturer and various schools as a qualified Teacher.
 Prior to this Lauren worked for several other dance companies, a dance development agency, and has a background in professional dance performance, radio and television work.

-Patricia leads the academic delivery of the Digital and Technology Solutions Professional and higher apprenticeship programme.
+Carolyn leads the academic delivery of the Data Science degree apprenticeship programme.

 Consultant (Apprenticeships & Workforce Development)

 Sarah is responsible for providing consulting services to support curriculum development for the Apprentice Degree Programme; focused around employer requirements, on boarding, on-the-job curricula and behavioural elements.
 Sarah has been involved in building induction material and will be delivering technical courses during the degree programme.